hitachi-vantara/hv-playbooks-vspone-block/IRIS-appln-consistent-snapshot-linux/Readme.md

 ## Logging

-Execution logs are written to the Ansible log configured in ansible.cfg
+Execution logs are written to the Ansible log configured in "_ansible.cfg_"
 ```
 log_path = logs/application_consistency.log
 ```